 smtp_helo_name = {{ NODE_NAME }}

-You can hardcode the names, better is to put in in the environment variable from the pod.
-So now when the pod starts, it get the hostname of the node (needs to be a FQDN).
-And this varible you can apply in your mail config.
-And if your DNS records are correctly setup the helo for outgoing connections should contain the hostname of the node running the pod.
+You can hardcode the names; better is to put them in the environment variable from the pod.
+So now, when the pod starts, it gets the hostname of the node (needs to be a FQDN).
+And this variable you can apply in your mail config.
+And if your DNS records are correctly set up, the HELO for outgoing connections should contain the hostname of the node running the pod.

 env: